MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/rsmp-least-privilege-monitoring.md

 ## Agent Machines

-To configure permissions on agent machines, grant permissions to access the **SSRSMPLowPriv** group to local administrator.
+To configure permissions on the agent machines, grant local administrator permissions to the **SSRSMPLowPriv** group.

 ## SQL Server Reporting Services Instance

 To configure permissions on an instance of SQL Server Reporting Services, perform the following steps:

-1. Open Internet Explorer and connect to SSRS Report Manager.
+1. Open a web browser and connect to SSRS Report Manager.

 2. Click **Site Settings** in the upper-right corner of the page to navigate to the **Site Settings** page.